mokMan23/shoui520.github.io/docs/vn-winxp.md

 [MyPal](https://github.com/Feodor2/Mypal68/releases/latest) - Modern browser based off Firefox 68, less resource intensive than Supermium & recommended for PCs <1GB RAM

 ## Using ITHVNR for text hooking
+!!! tip "If you installed Legacy Update, your root certificates are **up-to-date.**"
 [ITHVNR](https://drive.proton.me/urls/C2QY84DYX0#vRIWAHdwnAb0) is an XP-supported alternative of Texthooker.
-Install [Legacy Update](https://legacyupdate.net/) first to update your root certificates (Enable POSReady 2009 updates if you'd like), then [Visual C++ Redistributable 2013](https://aka.ms/highdpimfc2013x86enu).
+[Update your root certificates first](https://github.com/JohnTHaller/RootCertificateUpdatesForLegacyWindows/releases/latest), then install [Visual C++ Redistributable 2013](https://aka.ms/highdpimfc2013x86enu).
 Extract the RAR file using [7-Zip](https://www.7-zip.org/).
-Updating your system through Legacy Update is *highly* recommended.

 From now on, you may either use shared clipboards (if your virtualization software *supports* it) and use your host OS for Yomitan reading practice, or do it inside the VM.
 If you decide the former, the guide ends here.
 However, if your Virtualization software doesn't support Clipboard Sharing (or you're on real hardware), follow the steps below:

 1. For Supermium users, install [Yomitan](https://chromewebstore.google.com/detail/yomitan/likgccmbimhjbgkjambclfkhldnlhbnn).
-For MyPal users, you'll need to install the ol' [Yomichan](https://github.com/FooSoft/yomichan/releases/download/22.10.23.0/yomichan-firefox.xpi), since Yomitan doesn't work on Firefox 68.
+For MyPal users, you'll need to install [Yomichan](https://github.com/FooSoft/yomichan/releases/download/22.10.23.0/yomichan-firefox.xpi), since Yomitan doesn't work.
 2. Go to the [Texthooker UI Webpage](https://renji-xd.github.io/texthooker-ui/), click the gear icon & check `Enable Paste`.

 !!! failure "**Importing Jitendex *will* cause memory-related crashes.**"